lucass182lm-netizen/analytics-sql-projects/README.md

 This repository contains SQL projects focused on analytical data modeling, consolidation and business logic implementation.

-## Project: Monthly Data Consolidation
+## Project: Unified Operational Analytics

 ### Overview
 This project demonstrates the consolidation of CRM, billing and payment data into a single analytical dataset, designed for reporting and business analysis.